dianapetre97/system-state-monitor/README.md

 Your public key has been saved in /home/ansible/.ssh/id_rsa.pub The key fingerprint is:

-Instalam serviciul sshd pe masina remote pentru a putea stabili comunicare ssh intre cele doua masina:
+Instalam serviciul ssh pe masina remote pentru a putea stabili comunicare ssh intre cele doua masina: